EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 ## Less than 2 Indexes
 **Check Id:** [None yet, click here to add the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Less+than+2+Indexes)

 Your table might be under indexed.
+Would an index on any other column make your queries go faster?

 [Back to top](#top)